A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

 \subsubsection{Geometric Sen theory over local Shimura varieties}

-In the next paragraph we state the main results of \cref{Section:SenOperators} extending those of \cite{LuePanI} and \cite{RRLocallyAnalytic} about the Sen operators of local Shimura varieties.
-In order to be more precise we need to introduce some notation, we shall follow \cite{ScholzeWeinspadicgeometry}.
-Let $(\bbf{G},b,\mu)$ be a local Shimura datum as in Lecture XXIV of \textit{loc. cit.}, let $E$ be the field of definition of $\mu$ and $\breve{E}$ the completion of the maximal unramified extension of $E$.
-Let $\FL_{\bbf{G},\mu,E}$ and $\FL_{\bbf{G},\mu^{-1},E}$ be the algebraic flag varieties parametrizing decreasing and increasing $\mu$-filtrations of the trivial $\bbf{G}$-torsor respectively.
-We let $\Fl_{\bbf{G},\mu,E}$ and $\Fl_{\bbf{G},\mu^{-1},E}$ be the analytification of the flag varieties to adic spaces \cite{HuberAdicSpaces}.
-For $K\subset \bbf{G}(\bb{Q}_p)$ open compact subgroup we let $\n{M}_{\bbf{G},b,\mu,K,\breve{E}}$ be the local Shimura variety over $\breve{E}$ at level $K$.
+We state now the main results of \cref{Section:SenOperators} about the Sen operators of local Shimura varieties (see \cite{LuePanI} and \cite{RCLocAnCompleted} for the case of global Shimura varieties).
+Let $(\bbf{G},[b],\{\mu\})$ be a local Shimura datum (as in Lecture XXIV of \cite{ScholzeWeinspadicgeometry}), so $\bbf{G}$ is a connected reductive group over $\qp$, $\{\mu\}$ is a conjugacy class of geometric minuscule cocharacters of $\bbf{G}$ and $[b]$ is an isomorphism class of $G$-isocrystals.
+Let $E$ be the local reflex field, i.e. the field of definition of $\{\mu\}$.
+For a compact open subgroup $K\subset \bbf{G}(\bb{Q}_p)$ let be the corresponding local Shimura variety of level $K$, a smooth rigid analytic space over $\breve{E}$, the completion of the maximal unramified extension of $E$.